Multimodality as Supervision:

 Figure 1.
 Vision Models on many practical applications, are required to operate within a certain test space, for instance, a user's home.
 These scenarios can significantly benefit from using specialist models explicitly optimized for the particular test space, regardless of their generalization performance elsewhere.

 Consider this, you wish to deploy an interactive AI assistant at your home.
-This assistant is equipped with a vision model.
-This vision model needs to understand the visual properties of your home, or as we call it, the test space.
-In many similar practical scenarios, such as household robotics, augmented reality, and interactive home assistants, computer vision systems need to operate in unique environments, like a user's living space.
-A natural question to ask is: how can we built performant vision models for this test space?
+This assistant is equipped with a vision model, which needs to understand the visual properties of your home very well, irrespective of its generalization performance elsewhere.
+This is akin to many practical scenarios, such as household robotics, augmented reality, and interactive home assistants, where vision systems need to operate in unique environments, like a user's living space, or we call it, the test space.
+In this work, we ask, how can we build the most performant vision model for this test space?

 Figure 2.
 In this work, we study whether we can build performant models for the test space, by just collecting modality-rich data in just the test space, as opposed to the de-facto approach of using large-scale external data, like the internet.
 Note that such modality rich data collection is infeasible, due to the additional cost and unavailability of such sensory data acquisition over billions of images from disconnected external spaces.

-The de-facto approach to such applications is to use generalist models, trained on large-scale internet based datasets.
-These models, are generally trained once, and then the same model is deployed across various spaces, relying on their generalization ability to perform well in the test space.
-In this work, we show that we do not need large scale external datasets like the internet, to build performant models for such applications.
-We show that we can built state-of-the-art models for the test space, by leveraging multimodality and using only unlabeled data from the test space of interest without relying on any external sources.
+The de-facto approach to such applications is to leverage large-scale external datasets, usually based off-the-internet, to train generalist models.
+These models, are usually trained once, and then deployed across various spaces, relying on their generalization ability to perform well in the test space.
+In this work, we explore an alternative scenario, and show that we do not always need large scale external datasets like the internet, to build performant models for such applications.
+We show that we can build state-of-the-art models for the test space, by leveraging multimodality and only unlabeled data from the test space of interest.

 Figure 3.
 Generalist models (left), which are pre-trained once, on large-scale internet based datasets, and then deployed to various downstream spaces.
 Test-space training (right), contrary to generalists, pre-trains the models on unlabelled data from the test space itself.
 We show that test-space training, results in specialist models that outperform generalist models, when evaluated on the test space.